Norton Deleted Files Without Asking: How to Fix and Prevent It

 Scans and Risks

-3. Click Configure next to Items to Exclude from Scans.
+3. Click Configure next to Items to Exclude from Scans and Items to Exclude from Auto-Protect.

 Items to Exclude from Scans